-- GreenFoot has an extensive support of image libraries grouped into categories like animals, objects, buildings, people, and symbols.
+- GreenFoot has extensive support for image libraries grouped into categories like animals, objects, buildings, people, and symbols.
 You can even use the examples to learn and start building a solid knowledge base.

 - The IDE features project management, code assist, auto-completion, syntax highlighting, and other relevant tools.

-Hailing with such interactive features, there are a large no. of institutions which follow GreenFoot.
-It determines to provide a Java learning platform that is easy enough for the beginners to write robust, reliable, and scalable Java applications.
+With such interactive features, there are a large no. of institutions inclined to use GreenFoot.
+It has made Java learning easy enough for beginners to write robust, reliable, and scalable Java applications.

-Finding the best Java IDE out of a flooded IDE space is like discovering a pearl in the ocean.
-However, we shortlisted the top 10 Java IDEs after a deep analysis and outlined their unique selling points.
+Finding the best Java IDE in such a crowded space is like discovering a pearl in the ocean.
+However, we have shortlisted the list of 10 best Java IDEs after in-depth analysis and described their unique selling points.

-We wish that the above review would assist you in choosing the right tool for development.
+We hope that the above review will assist you in choosing the right tool for development.